hayden4r4/blackscholes-rust/README.md

 # Black-Scholes Rust

 A Black-Scholes pricing model built in Rust.
-This is a basic Black-Scholes implementation assuming no dividends and European option.
-The current implentation is using historical volatility in the calculation from a provided csv but can be changed to a more advanced method to increase accuracy.
-This implementation does not prioritze speed though it should be pretty effecient.
+This is a basic Black-Scholes implementation assuming no dividends and a European option, will calculate the price of calls or puts.
+The computation is parallelized using crossbeam.
+Simply pass an Inputs struct to the calc_price() function to return the calculated price of an option.